 Sleep disordered breathing (SDB) covers a spectrum of symptoms ranging from snoring and upper airway resistance syndrome to obstructive sleep apnoea (OSA).
 Diagnosis of OSA depends on the average number of apneas and hypopneas per hour of sleep, also known as the Apnea Hypopnea Index (AHI).
-OSA is diagnosed when there are clinical symptoms plus AHI ≥ 5.
-Although there have been many studies into OSA in the general population, there is limited information regarding the prevalence and usefulness of screening tools to detect OSA in pregnant women.
+OSA is diagnosed when there are clinical symptoms plus AHI ≥ 5 or AHI ≥ 15 regardless of symptoms.
+Although there have been many studies into OSA in the general population, there is limited information regarding prevalence and usefulness of screening tools to detect OSA in pregnant women.
 (1,2)

 Classical symptoms include excessive daytime sleepiness, gasping or choking sensations during sleep and witnessed apneas.
 Daytime symptoms such as drowsiness are rather non-specific.
-In pregnancy this is further complicated as many women experience reduced quality sleep and impaired daytime functioning for other physiological reasons i.e. nocturia, discomfort and restlessness.
-(1,3) As a consequence, many believe that poor sleep and excessive daytime somnolence is normal during pregnancy, which can delay or even prevent presentation to a health care professional and the subsequent investigation into these symptoms.
+In pregnancy, this is further complicated as many women experience reduced quality sleep and impaired daytime functioning for other physiological reasons i.e. nocturia, general discomfort and restlessness.
+(1,3) As a consequence, many believe that poor sleep and excessive daytime somnolence is normal during pregnancy, which can delay or even prevent presentation to a health care professional and hence subsequent investigation into these symptoms.
 (4) Compared with men, women are more likely to mention lack of energy or fatigue when describing symptoms, and this can exaggerate scores on screening questionnaires.
 Depression and hypothyroidism can also increase ESS scores, which further complicates diagnosis.
 (5,6)

 There are a number of mechanisms believed to increase the risk of OSA in pregnancy.
 OSA has a strong association with increased BMI, as does progressive weight gain in pregnancy.
 As the fetus grows, it displaces the diaphragm upwards and reduces lung functional residual capacity by up to 20%.
 Furthermore increased oestrogen levels may lead to a narrowing of the upper airway due to vasomotor rhinitis, nasopharyneal mucosal oedema and hyperaemia.
+Increased serum progesterone levels in pregnancy can however, be protective.
+Heightened levels lead to increased tone in the upper airways and also act as a respiratory stimulant, therefore increasing chemoreceptor responses to hypoxia and hypercapnia.
 (1,7)

 Data regarding prevalence of OSA in pregnancy is scarce, and accurate rates are not yet known.
 Prevalence in women of reproductive age is estimated to be between 5-6%.
 (1) A small, prospective cohort study of 105 pregnant women in America showed 10.5% had OSA in first trimester and 26.7% in third, using formal overnight polysomnography testing.
 Of the 28 women with definitive OSA in the third trimester, it was mild in 23, moderate in 4 and severe in 1.
 Women were not statistically representative of the general obstetric population but did have equally distributed BMI values.
 (8,9)

 Although pregnancy is thought to increase risk of OSA, Sarberg et al studied 180 women using the Epworth Sleepiness Scale (ESS) and ‘whole night respiratory recordings’ and demonstrated lower rates of OSA in pregnant (1%) versus a control group (3%) of age and BMI-matched non-pregnant women.
 Interestingly, the ESS median score was 7 in non-pregnant group and 9 in pregnant group (p<0.001) suggesting that the ESS may overestimate the rate of OSA when used for the screening of the pregnant population.
-It is important to recognize however, that the majority of women in this study were non-obese.
+It is important to recognize however, that the majority of women in this study were not obese.
 (10)

-OSA in pregnancy carries significant risks maternal and fetal risks, including intrauterine growth restriction, pulmonary hypertension, gestational diabetes mellitus, and preeclampsia.
+OSA in pregnancy carries significant maternal and fetal risks, including intrauterine growth restriction, pulmonary hypertension, gestational diabetes mellitus, and preeclampsia.
 (11-15) For example, Chen et al analysed data from 791 women with OSA and 3955 randomly selected women without OSA.
 They found that pregnant women with OSA were at increased risk for having preeclampsia, as well as growth restricted and preterm babies.
 (11)